DocuSign is an electronic document management tool businesses or individuals use to manage and generate electronic legal agreements.

 The platform allows users to sign, fill out, send, retrieve, and save documents electronically.

-It can be used in a variety of sectors, including the insurance and real estate sectors.
+It can be used in various sectors, including the insurance and real estate sectors.

 HelloSign offers different plans for their four products.
 Its products include the Legally Binding eSignature, HelloSign API, HelloWorks, and HelloFax.